ismail9k/ismail9k.com/content/sub-experiences/modanisa.md

 sort: 2
 name: Modanisa
 url: https://www.modanisa.com/
-knowledge: GoLang, Terraform, Pact, Kafka, Couchbase, Debezium, Flutter
+knowledge: GoLang, Terraform, Pact, Kafka, Couchbase, Debezium, Flutter, Microservices, Docker, Kubernetes, Micro-Frontend
 ---

 - I work on one of the largest modest e-commerce platforms in Europe, being part of the product team (200+ engineers) maintaining and extending the project features.